lkorczowski/Tinnitus-n-Sleep/README.md

 **CLASSIFICATION**
 - Window length: length of the sliding window for computer instantaneous power (default: 250ms for Bruxism, 1s for MEMA)
 - Baseline: memory buffer for the computation of the baseline.
-By default, we advice to use the non-casual "left-hand"+"righ-hand" baseline (see `tinnsleep.pipeline` for a pre-configured example)
+By default, we advice to use the non-casual "left-hand"+"right-hand" baseline (see `tinnsleep.pipeline` for a pre-configured example)
 - Threshold: thresholding detects events for which power is X times greater than adaptive baseline

  [![bruxism_category](